giacomo-gcad/carbon/forest_mask/ReadMe.md

 This procedure is used to set up a Forest Mask layer, used at a later stage to mask each Carbon pool to only forest areas.

-Three different datasets are used to defin forest areas:
+Three different datasets are used to define forest areas, using the following criteria:

 1. [Copernicus Land Cover map (year 2018)](https://land.copernicus.eu/global/products/lc): only classes from 111 to 126 are kept.